HolmesSquad/Project-Three/README.md

 Q:When I click start the robot doesn't move.
 How do I fix this?
 A:Close the program, restart it and then press start again.
 This is because the robot has spawned on the treasure and imediately collects it, therefore it wont move.

-Q:How do I stop the robot getting stuck on traffic lights?
-A:Close the error message and run the program again.
-This is a current bug in the program and has yet to be fixed.

 Q:When the program runs I get a Tkinter error.
 Why?
 A:We are unsure why this happens but it does not stop the program from running correctly.